petrstepanov/root-canvas-helper/README.md

 ```

 CMake file `CMakeLists.txt` in the project root folder includes directions to do build and install everything we need.
 Next we generate the `Makefile`, and invoke the `install` target that depends on other required targets (generate dictionary, create shared libaray, build and link the executable, install generated files in corresponding locations):

 ```
-cmake -DCMAKE_CXX_STANDARD=`root-config --cflags | grep -Po std=c\\+\\+\\d+ | grep -Po \\d+` ../root-canvas-helper
+cmake ../root-canvas-helper
 cmake --build . --target install
 ```

-Above we extract the C++ standard version that the ROOT framework was built with from the `root-config --cflags` command.
-We need to do it beacuse ROOT-based programs should be compiled with the same C++ standard that of the ROOT framework itself.
+C++ standard is automatically determined and set in `CMakeLists.txt`.
 Installation is now complete.
-Now users should be able to run `root demo.cpp` command to check the library features.
+Now users should be able to run `root canvasHelperDemo.cpp` command to check the library features.

 **Tip**.
 If ROOT was installed globally and user does not have the administrative permissions, library can be installed in users home folder.
 This required adding following cache variable at the buildfile generation:

 ```
 -DCMAKE_INSTALL_PREFIX=$HOME/.local
 ```

 Additionally user needs to add corresponding locations to the environment:
 * `$HOME/.local/bin` must be added to `$PATH`.
 * `$HOME/.local/lib` needs to appear in `$LD_LIBRARY_PATH`.